yvanzo/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

     Remember that it helps us review if you give more helpful info for us to understand your change.

-    Ensure that you’ve read through and followed the Contributing Guidelines, in https://github.com/metabrainz/musicbrainz-server/blob/master/CONTRIBUTING.md -->
+    Ensure that you’ve read through and followed the Contributing Guidelines, at https://github.com/metabrainz/musicbrainz-server/blob/master/CONTRIBUTING.md -->